-The museum is open on Mondays in the summer holiday from May 2nd till August 26th 2019 and in the weeks 7 and 42.
+Normally the museum is closed on Mondays but during the summer holiday they are open on Mondays from May 2nd till August 26th 2019 and in the weeks 7 and 42.

 The museum is open for audience on Danish bank holidays such as Easter holidays and the 5th of June.

 The Museum is closed on:

 24., 25, and 31.
 December and 1.
 January.